kamiyaa/joshuto/docs/configuration/joshuto.toml.md

 # - smart: when the pattern contains at least one uppercase letter, joshuto can search
 #   files case-sensitively, otherwise it will ignore the difference between lowercase
 #   and uppercase
+# Note that to apply changes after changing configurations at runtime, re-executing
+# the search command is required.
 case_sensitivity = "insensitive"

 # Optional list of command aliases (empty by default)